dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/02_exercise_two/index.md

-# Apply many configurations using a pipeline
+## Ex 2: Monaco pipeline automation

 During this exercise, we'll apply a large number of configurations to our Dynatrace environment using a Jenkins pipeline.